brooksztb/gridsome-portfolio/src/content/blog/jamstack-denver-av-setup.md

 hero_image: "/src/content/assets/images/avsetup.jpg"

 ---
 I am a co-organizer of the Jamstack Denver meetup and also the A/V guru for streaming and recording all of the talks at our meetup.
 We live stream our meetups on [Twitch](https://www.twitch.tv/jamstackdenver) and have recordings of each talk on [YouTube](https://www.youtube.com/channel/UCkvjCJHilRhXoalNm9pNPYg).
 After our February 2020 meetup, we got a lot of other groups and people interested in how we have things setup for recording and live streaming everything.
-So I thought it would be best to explain everything in a post here for others interested in streaming/recording their own meetups.
+So I thought it would be best to explain everything in a post here for others interested in streaming/recording their own meetups. <br />
----

 I will be breaking everything down in the following sections:

 * **Hardware**